BarlowProgramming/BarlowProgramming.github.io/README.md

    - To be filled with an overview of projects and assignees
 3. Team
    - Dynamically-loaded BarlowProgramming GitHub organization users
+   - To be filled with basic contact and recruitment information
-4. Contact
+4. News
    - No contents yet...
-   - To be filled with basic contact and recruitment information
+   - Will capture the blog-based features of Jekyll

 ### Contact
 Check us out at [our website](http://barlowprogramming.github.io/), or at our [GitHub](https://github.com/BarlowProgramming).